 These cameras are in addition to the enforcement work already carried out by the police.
 In the event that both the police and the council take action against you for the same vehicle for the same set of circumstances the council cease proceedings so the police can continue their enforcement.
 You should notify the council of police action by completing the form sent to you with your penalty charge notice.

-The legal authority to control bus lanes within Hull is contained within a Traffic Regulation Order (TRO)- a copy of which is available below.
+The legal authority to control bus lanes within Hull is contained within a Traffic Regulation Order (TRO).